bioqui/ChIP-seq/README.txt

+## Welcome to this path line.
+You can use it to analyse your samples from a chIP-seq analysis.
+## To run it you must fill the params.txt archive like we comment here:
+##
+## FIRST OF ALL YOU MUST FILL THE PARAMS ARCHIVE CONSIDERING THAT IT HAS TO BE A GAP BETWEEN “:” AND THE INFORMATION BELONG.
+##	In first place, all the archive of this analysis must be saved in a folder.
+##	The variable SCRIPT should be filled with the directory`s folder, it will be
+##	the folder where the programme is going to be executed.
+##
+##	The variable working_directory must be filled with the pathway of the directory where you want to save all the results.
+##
+##	“number_of_samples” is a parameter that indicates the total number of samples (num chip + num input)
+##
+## There are two types of data analysis.
+To indicate your election you must choose and fill the parameter “test”.
+##	Test:yes
+##
+## You have all the archives to run the pathline, it means you have the organism genome (genoma.fa), annotation.gtf,
+## and all the samples (chip/input.fa).
+## In this case, you must fill all the parametes and variables with the pathway where they are: genome, annotation, samples.
+## The parameter SAMPLES could be modified depending on your number of samples.
+It is important to have an order stablished
+## in the pathway (firts all chips and then all input with the same order as chip).
+##
+##	Test: no
+##
+## You’ll get all the archives necessaries from data bases.
+In this case, you must copy the download link from the genome of the organism and the annotation.
+## The samples, will be filled by the number <SRRA…….> following the same order descripted before.
+##
+## We recommend you to visit http://homer.ucsd.edu/homer/ for HOMER analyze.
+There you will find the information to fill the
+## variables size and org (it depends of the organism you want to analyze).
+##
+## Results of this analyze will be saved in the HOMER folder (results folder).
+Interesting information is presented in the html archive.
+##
+##
+## RStudio analysis is only available if you have a narrowPeaks archive generated and if your organism is Arabidopsis thaliana.
+## If you don’t have these requirements you must fill the param
+##	 test2: no
+## If you have the requierements:
+##	 test2: yes
+##
+## BEFORE CONTINUING WITH THE ANALYZE WE RECOMMEND YOU TO OPEN RStudio.R ARCHIVE BECAUSE MAYBE YOU NEED TO INSTALL ALL THE PACKAGES NECESSARIES.
+## Obtaining results:
+## GEO enrichment analyze results will appear in RSTUDIO folder where you could find all the plots generated:
+## plot_ebp.jpeg (biologycal process), plot_e_mf.jpeg (molecular function) and plot_e_cc.jpeg (celular compartiment).
+The target_genes names are
+## saved in the archive.txt.
+##
+## KEGG enrichment results will appear in RSTUDIO folder where you could find images of the enrichment with all the names in there.
+## WITH THIS ANALYSIS, THE UNIVERSE IS ONLY VALID FOR THE CHROMOSOME 1, FOR OTHER TYPE OF SAMPLES YOU MUST MODIFY RScript.R

+#### IF YOU HAVE ANY QUESTIONS PLEASE CONSULT THE SPANISH VERSION BELOW.

 ## Bienvenidos este path line sirve para realizar anális de Chip-Seq.
 Para ponerlo en función deberá rellenar
 ## el archivo "params.txt" como aquí se indica.
 ##